 Introduction to Splunk

-Splunk is a software platform that helps an organization to search, monitor, visualize, and analyze big data generated in gigs from websites, servers, mobile applications, sensors, networks, etc. It can visualize your real-time environment, identify data patterns, and can help you with business intelligence.
+Splunk is a software platform that helps organizations search, monitor, visualize, and analyze big data generated in gigs from websites, servers, mobile applications, sensors, networks, etc. It can visualize your real-time environment, identify data patterns, and help you with business intelligence.
 On top of that, it is a highly scalable solution.

-To visualize data into Splunk, it starts with ingesting the data.
-Splunk free version invokes relevant program to handle the varieties of log data formats like Apache log, Tomcat log, db2 log, etc.
+Visualizing data in Splunk starts with ingesting the data.
+Splunk’s free version invokes relevant programs to handle various log data formats like Apache log, Tomcat log, db2 log, etc.

 Once data is brought into Splunk, it transforms the dataset into a series of events.
 Splunk is known for handling time series data very well.

-- Search head: Helps in searching through GUI
+1. Search head: Helps in searching through GUI.

-a.
-Universal Forwarder(UF): This is a Splunk agent which is usually installed on non-Splunk systems to collect data locally.
+- Universal Forwarder(UF): This Splunk agent is usually installed on non-Splunk systems to collect data locally.
 However, it can’t index/parse the data.

-b.
-Heavyweight forwarder(HWF): This is a sample instance of Splunk with far more functionality.
+- Heavyweight Forwarder(HWF): This is a sample instance of Splunk with far more functionality.

 It can collect data locally, forward it and index it.
 In short, parsing also gets done.

-Splunk all over can be broadly divided into 3 stages:
+Splunk all over can be broadly divided into three stages:

 - Data Input